adipandas/adipandas.github.io/_posts/2019-08-31-developer-manisfesto.md

-I came accros these thoughts [here](https://content.nanobox.io/the-developer-manifesto/#ampshare=https://content.nanobox.io/the-developer-manifesto/) and I will like to thank Tyler Flint for sharing these.
+I came accros these thoughts [here](https://content.nanobox.io/the-developer-manifesto/#ampshare=https://content.nanobox.io/the-developer-manifesto/) and I want to thank Tyler Flint for sharing these.
+I try to incorporate these in my work as much as I can.

 References
 ------